parsaeisa/Notes/Software engineering/work culture.md

 > Always check your email and important group chats.

 > Don't do anything in sessions.
 Just listen.

-### Mid-level

-These are duties that I see our mid-levels have:
-- Design, generally thinking about what to do ??
-- Starting new projects

-## Mindset

-- Try to give solutions all the time. (the solution can go beyond software engineering and go to other parts like QA, product, analyze, etc.)
-    - You can also correct your manager, for example while breaking a task ( tasks' granularity)

-- Prioritize your tasks. don't work on more than one task at a time.
-(You can lower the time interval of working on different tasks to ** **)
+Writing a document for sessions is helpful.

 ### About yourself